Jim Balsillie: Failed NHL ownership bids

-Balsillie has been involved in at least three attempts to buy a National Hockey League franchise with the overt intention of moving it to Hamilton, Ontario.
+Balsillie was involved in at least three attempts to buy a National Hockey League franchise with the overt intention of moving it to Hamilton, Ontario.
 On October 5, 2006, Balsillie made a bid to purchase the Pittsburgh Penguins franchise for million from owners Mario Lemieux and Ronald Burkle.
 On December 15, 2006, Balsillie withdrew his bid to buy the team after receiving a notice from NHL commissioner Gary Bettman that the league would negotiate the arena deal on his behalf and the league also wanted the right to take over the team if necessary.

 On May 23, 2007, it was announced that Balsillie had reached a tentative agreement to buy the Nashville Predators from Craig Leipold.
 On June 28, 2007, CBC.ca reported that Leipold had decided not to sign a binding agreement with Balsillie.
 Though Balsillie offered lip service that he would keep the team in Nashville, he reactivated a deal to become the primary tenant of Copps Coliseum in Hamilton and was already selling season tickets in the city, which influenced the decision to deny Balsillie the Predators.

 On May 5, 2009, Balsillie made an offer of US$212.5 million to purchase the Phoenix Coyotes following the team's filing for bankruptcy protection in Arizona.
 In a press release from Toronto, the offer to purchase was described as conditional on relocation to Southern Ontario.
 At the request of then-owner, Jerry Moyes, Balsillie agreed to post debtor-in-possession financing of $17 million to allow the Coyotes to operate in advance of a restructuring or a sale.
 A few hours later, the NHL, citing a proxy agreement signed by Moyes, removed him from all decision-making regarding the future of the Coyotes.
 On June 15, 2009, Judge Redfield T. Baum rejected Balsillie's bid to purchase the Coyotes from the bankruptcy trustee.
 Judge Baum's ruling stated that he did not have the power to force the team to move and that Balsillie's June 29 deadline did not give the court enough time to resolve all the issues in the case.
 On September 30, 2009, Balsillie's bid was again rejected by Judge Baum, who also rejected the NHL's bid.
 Balsillie's bid was rejected "with prejudice," preventing him from making another bid for the Coyotes.
 Balsillie did not appeal the ruling.

 It was rumoured that Balsillie made an unnamed bid to purchase the Buffalo Sabres during their sale in 2011 to Terry Pegula.
 It was also rumoured that Balsillie was interested in purchasing the Atlanta Thrashers prior to their 2011 purchase, relocation, and rebranding as the Winnipeg Jets by True North Sports & Entertainment, but neither of these rumours was confirmed.